Godliveth/Splunk-SSH-BruteForce-Detection/Readme.md

 ### 🎯 Objective
 As a SOC Trainee, the goal of this lab was to use **Splunk** to detect and investigate a simulated **SSH brute-force attack** by analyzing JSON-formatted Linux authentication logs.
-This project demonstrates how to extract and analyze failed login attempts, identify suspicious IPs, and understand brute-force attack patterns — a critical skill for any SOC or Threat Analyst.
+This project demonstrates how to extract and analyze failed login attempts, identify suspicious IPs, and understand brute-force attack patterns, a critical skill for any SOC or Threat Analyst.

 ---